 Welcome Home Crew

 The Gate Keepers are the first people you'll see when you arrive at the event.
-Their job is to only let ticketed Participants through, check your vehicle for stowaways, confirm you have enough supplies for the event, and act as a sober liaison between the event and law enforcement.
+Their job is to only let ticketed Participants through, check your vehicle for stowaways and confirm you have enough supplies for the event.
 They want to get you checked and through the Gate as quickly as possible so the Gate stays clear, and you can leave the Default World behind.
 Make sure you know the Entry Requirements, and save your hugs for the Greeters.

 Before setting out on your journey to us, make sure you know the Entry Requirements.
 When you arrive, the Gate Keepers will direct you were to park to get checked in at the Greeter's Station.
 The Greeters will scan your ticket, check your ID, confirm your Event Waiver is complete, and issue you a wristband for the event.
 Now it's time to visit the Acculturation Table to help make the transition from the Default World.
 They'll make sure you know a few main rules, answer your questions, and probably bombard you with hugs, jokes, out going personalities, and Welcome Home shenanigans.
 If you haven't volunteered before, consider signing up for a Greeter shift.